Sitecore/Sitecore.Demo.Edge/README.md

 - Tailwind CSS
 - Storybook

+**⚠ NOTE ⚠:** This demo is currently in an unusable state due to the use of a pre-release Sitecore Discover NPM package in the website project.

 ## [📖 Documentation](docs/README.md)

 The setup, installation, development, and usage documentation is available in the [docs folder](docs/README.md).